WilliamRagstad/WilliamRagstad.github.io/content/posts/pratt-parsing-technique.md

 }
 ```

+Top-level expressions are all accepted compound expressions that can be parsed directly from the input without any previous context.
-The `parse_top_expr` method is the entry point for parsing an expression:
+The `parse_top_expr` method is the **entry point** for parsing a new expression in this example implementation.

 ```rust
 fn parse_top_expr(&mut self) -> ParseResult {